gorenje/backend/README.md

 Using MiniKube and Kubectl
 ---

-*WIP* This isn't complete yet .....

-Begin with starting minikube and buiding all the docker containers:
+Begin by starting minikube and buiding all the docker containers:

     rake minikube:start